Surgery for sarcoma in Sheffield

-Mr Morritt is a specialist in sarcoma treatment based in Sheffield.
-He regularly operates on patients with all forms of soft tissue sarcoma (excluding bone and retroperitoneal sarcomas).
-Additionally, Mr Morritt is a core member of the Sheffield Regional Sarcoma Unit Multidisciplinary team and is the plastic surgery lead clinician for the sarcoma service.
-He offers a full diagnostic, excision and reconstruction service in Sheffield.
-Mr Morritt’s personal expertise extends to treating patient’s with sarcoma in the upper and lower limbs and trunk.
+Mr Morritt is a sarcoma specialist based in Sheffield.
+He is a core member of the Sheffield regional sarcoma unit multidisciplinary team.
+Additionally, Mr Morritt is the plastic surgery lead clinician for the sarcoma service.
+He regularly operates on patients with all forms of soft tissue sarcoma (excluding disease in bone and the retroperitoneum).
+Mr Morritt’s personal expertise extends to treating patient’s with disease in the upper limbs, lower limbs, and trunk.
 Consultations and surgery are undertaken at the Royal Hallamshire Hospital in Sheffield.

 What is sarcoma?

 Sarcoma is a rare cancer that can develop in any part of the body.
 It occurs most frequently in the limbs and can arise from muscle and fat but can also arise from many different types of tissues such as nerves, bones, blood vessels etc

 Symptoms of soft tissue sarcomas